codio-content/Coding_with_Javascript-File_Handling/.guides/content/Final-challenge-69fc.md

 ### The Array.join() function
-Don't forget about the join function from before: you will need it here to make pipe delimited lines.
+Don't forget the join function you learned about before: you will need it here to make pipe delimited lines.

 {Check It!|assessment}(test-1690867941)